 Pici, A Classic Tuscan Pasta

-While we were in Tuscany on vacation, we enjoyed pici at several restaurants.
-We even took a cooking class at Podere Il Casale, a farm located on the hilltop of the renowned Sienese countryside, where we made our own pici pasta and then enjoyed it with a simple tomato sauce we also learned how to prepare.
+While in Tuscany on vacation, we enjoyed pici at several restaurants.
+We even took a cooking class at Podere Il Casale, a farm located on the hilltop of the renowned Sienese countryside, where we made our pici pasta and then enjoyed it with a simple tomato sauce.
+We also learned how to prepare.